MY SCRIPTURE STUDIES

 Revelation 7 pauses for the 144,000 sealed Israelites, a nod to Ezekiel's marked remnant and Jeremiah's restoration promises, with the great multitude hinting at Isaiah's universal salvation.
 Revelation highlights a specific quality of the 144,000 who stand with the Lamb on Mount Zion.

-The second beast is the religious or propaganda power, coming from within the established religious sphere on dry land.
+The second beast reeks of a religious propaganda power, coming from within established religious spheres on dry land.
 It has two horns like a lamb, deceptively harmless, but speaks like a dragon—its voice betrays the true source of its power.
-Its main tactic is deception through signs and wonders, performing great miracles that make people marvel, just as Elijah did on Mount Carmel in 1 Kings 18.
-This beast uses counterfeit miracles to legitimize the Antichrist system and commands people to worship the image of the beast—it’s the ultimate test like the one in the Garden of Eden, believe and do what God says or fall for the deception, did God really say?
+Its main tactic is deception through signs and wonders, performing great miracles that make people marvel, just as Elijah did on Mount Carmel in 1 Kings 18 but on Mount Carmel the glory was God's.

-This is why the Torah provides the ultimate safeguard.
 Remember Deuteronomy 13: “if a prophet or dreamer arises and gives a sign or wonder, and the sign or wonder comes true, but then says, ‘Let us go after other gods,’ you are not to listen or follow.”
 God allows false miracles specifically as a test of loyalty—to see whether you love the LORD your God with all your heart and soul.
 The test is whether the miracle like Pharaoh’s snakes leads you to worship the one true God according to His commandments, or if you want to fall into idolatry and disobedience.

 The deception is powerful; people will follow spectacle instead of truth.
 The mark of the beast is not just about a number—the Greek word for “mark” here can refer to a brand, a seal, or a sign of loyalty to the beast system.
 The stark contrast is presented: you either receive the mark of the beast, or you have the Father’s name written on your forehead—ownership by God versus ownership by the beast.